 How can I already be giving you a guide on Halloween 2018 when it’s not even a time yet?
 Halloween Time at the Disneyland Resort starts September 7th.
 Mickey’s Halloween party tickets are going on sale on June 5th for annual pass holders and the 12th for the public.
 That gives you about three months to plan your visit.

-This is why we are already discussing Halloween in June.
-Let's deal with the Halloween Party first since this is a ticketed event.
+Let’s address Oogie Boogie Bash first since this is a ticketed event.
 I want to address prices people get upset about the prices.
-It’s $95 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
+It’s $100 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
 It is very expensive.
 For several years this was the only way I could bring my children to Disneyland.
-A party ticket admits you into Disneyland three hours before the party starts.
-Now you can visit California Adventure too.
-This is a good value.
+You are allowed to enter Disney California Adventure only three hours before the party.

 Also, the Halloween parade is only for the Halloween party.
 I recommend going to the earlier parties in September and picking a school night.
 The last hour of the party you can walk on rides.
 I saw one child who got to hold Cinderellas hand and ride King Arthur Carrousel with her last year.
 We walked right onto the Matterhorn.
 Amazing things happen when the park is this empty.

 The best advice I can give you is Arrive early.
 Make rope drop enjoy the decorations before gets crowded.
 Ride the Haunted Mansion Holiday later in the day the Haunted Mansion Holiday can be a 60 plus minute wait.
 If you are a fan of the Nightmare Before Christmas visit the Pieces of Eight Gift Shop in New Orleans Square.
 You can take your picture with Jack and Sally.

 A beautiful Día de los Muertos display is small, but thoughtful is in Frontierland.
 Calaveras-style face painting is free but the line can get long.